 I think that it is clear that taking care of Google is what’s important.
 If that one works, the others will follow.
 Now if you have some time to kill, being registered with Yahoo! and Bing! is not a bad idea.
-The have similar tools as Google offers.
+They have similar tools as Google offers.

 In the world, Baidu is second.
-It understands languages that Google is not as good at, like Russian and Chinese often making it a first choice for people speaking those languages.
+It understands languages that Google is not as good at, like Russian and Chinese often making it the first choice for people speaking those languages.
 If you are targeting people who speak a language that Baidu supports better, then you want to use Baidu’s tools.
 I never used that search engine, so I have no clue what those are.
 I suspect some people talk about it at length.

-Don’t Spend too Much Time on Your Google Search Console
+Don’t Spend Too Much Time on Your Google Search Console